ikheetbas/Verhalen/README.md

 And open htmlcov/index.html

 ## Jira and Confluence
 Curious where the team is working on?
-Or interested in the documentation?
+Interested in the documentation?
 This can be found on:

 [aesset.atlassian.net](https://aesset.atlassian.net).